huri000/CrownControl/README.md

 #### Feedback

-Feedback descriptor for the foreground reaching the anchor point on the crown surface.
+Feedback descriptor for the foreground when it reaches the anchor point on the crown surface.

 The device generates impact-haptic-feedback when the scroll-view offset reaches the leading edge.
 The background surface of the crown flashes with color.